kawansoft/aceql-http/README.md

 ## Advanced Firewall Configuration

 AceQL provides several built-in and ready to use SQL Firewall Managers, as described earlier in the  [SQL Firewall Managers Section](#sql-firewall-managers-section) chapter.
-But you may plug-in your own implementation or third party SQL firewalling tools.
+You also may plug-in your own implementation or third party SQL firewalling tools.

-The [SqlFirewallManager](http://www.aceql.com/rest/soft/4.1/javadoc/org/kawanfw/sql/api/server/firewall/SqlFirewallManager.html) interface allows you to code your own firewall rulesets.
+The [SqlFirewallManager](http://www.aceql.com/rest/soft/4.1/javadoc/org/kawanfw/sql/api/server/firewall/SqlFirewallManager.html) interface allows you to code your own firewall rulesets or plug a third party software.

-After coding you own `SqlFirewallManager` implementation just declare the full class name in the `sqlFirewallManagerClassNames` property.
-Note that SQL Firewall Managers may be chained: you may declare several classes.
+After coding you own `SqlFirewallManager` implementation, just declare the full class name in the `sqlFirewallManagerClassNames` property.
+Remember that SQL Firewall Managers may be chained: you may declare several classes.

 The following example defines two firewalls to chain for the `sampledb` database: